acgold/bathtub/README.md

 High water events such as storm surge, riverine flooding, or high-tide flooding can inundate a stormwater network and reduce its effectiveness.

-`bathtub` is an R package that estimates the impacts of downstream flooding on stormwater networks using a minimal amount of data.
+`bathtub` is an R package that estimates the impacts of downstream flooding on stormwater networks using a simple bathtub model and a minimal amount of data.

 The package `bathtub`: